Note: We are no longer accepting Actos cases.

 Over the years, numerous studies have shown evidence of a link between Actos and an increased risk of bladder cancer.
-A May 2011 study which utilized adverse event reports sent to the FDA over a five year period from 2004 to 2009 showed that one fifth of the bladder cancer reports from those taking a diabetes medicine were from patients taking Actos.
+A May 2011 study that utilized adverse event reports sent to the FDA over a five-year period from 2004 to 2009 showed that one-fifth of the bladder cancer reports from those taking a diabetes medicine was from patients taking Actos.
 The following month officials in France and Germany suspended sales of Actos in their respective countries.

 The suspension came after a study by the French Medicines Agent found that the risk of bladder cancer among Actos users is 22 percent higher than those taking other diabetes medications.
 The same month that France and Germany suspended sales of Actos, the FDA issued a safety warning announcing a risk of bladder cancer associated with the use of Actos for more than a year.
 This safety announcement was most likely the trigger to a wave of lawsuits filed against Takeda.

 Under FDA recommendations, physicians began transitioning their patients to Actos from embattled diabetes competitor Avandia after it was revealed that the drug caused thousands of fatal heart attacks.
 Unfortunately, the research showed the same result for Actos.
 A side-by-side comparison study of 28,938 patients taking both drugs was published in August 2010.
 The study found that after accounting for confounding effects such as age, gender and prior heart disease, about 4% of each group had a heart attack, heart failure, or died.